PhoenixTales/wiki.gothicarchive.org/factions.md

 - `Have you had a decent meal recently?
 See, nobody is hungry in our sect.` (`Quicktongue_ProcessNpc` / 0.56c alpha)
 - `We take good care of our people, in the Old Camp there is only oppression` (`Quicktongue_ProcessNpc` / 0.56c alpha)
 - when _Gurus_ want to get rid of someone, _The Lobotomist_ drives them permanently insane with his psionic spells, and they end up as _The Burnouts_ in the _Old Camp_
+- `With every Mass Meditation and every new Novice under the influence of Drugs, they sacrifice to The Sleeper the energy he needs to awaken` (design doc `Story 3.3 draft`)

 ### The Novices
 - originally called `Temple Servants` (German: `Tempeldiener`)